awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-alarm-metricstat.md

-# Amazon CloudWatch Alarm MetricStat<a name="aws-properties-cloudwatch-alarm-metricstat"></a>
+# AWS::CloudWatch::Alarm MetricStat<a name="aws-properties-cloudwatch-alarm-metricstat"></a>

-<a name="aws-properties-cloudwatch-alarm-metricstat-description"></a>The `MetricStat` property type defines the metric to be returned, along with the statistics, period, and units\.
+This structure defines the metric to be returned, along with the statistics, period, and units\.

-<a name="aws-properties-cloudwatch-alarm-metricstat-inheritance"></a> `MetricStat` is a property of the [MetricDataQuery](aws-properties-cloudwatch-alarm-metricdataquery.md) property type\.
+ `MetricStat` is a property of the [MetricDataQuery](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudwatch-alarm-metricdataquery.html) property type\.

 ## Syntax<a name="aws-properties-cloudwatch-alarm-metricstat-syntax"></a>